MikeHopley/ftl-ships-strategy/index.md

 * Engines-2 immediately
 * Save scrap for buying crew (ideally an Engi)

-* If you don't find crew, buy a good weapon
-* Failing that, get engines-3 or piloting-2
+If you don't find crew, consider buying a weapon instead.
+One-power weapons are particularly good, because you can use them immediately.
+A Small Bomb lets you disable enemy weapons (or medbays).
+An Ion Blast is cheap and lets you attack Zoltan ships.
+Also consider engines-3 or piloting-2, to help you run away from bad fights.

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
 [Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you'll need to run relays, and the timing is very tight.